This is the first part of a two part series on whether to keep or replace your vehicle. The second part can be seen here.

 It is no surprise to be told that cars go down in value.
 They drop based on their age, and their mileage.
 Other factors also apply, but these are the two key factors – every year, even if you don’t drive your car a single mile, it drops in value.
 And the more you drive it, the faster it drops in value.

 But there comes a point where the car’s value has reached as close to zero as it will ever get.
 Indeed, there’s a hoped for happy point where, for some car makes/models, the value starts to climb again because it has become a collectible car.
-We’ll ignore that because it involves a bunch of other factors, and probably, for your car today, is not something likely to happen for another decade or two, if at all.
+We’ll ignore that because it involves a bunch of other factors, and probably, for your car today, is not something likely to happen for another decade or two, if at all (some car makes/models have the potential to become collectible, others obviously don’t and never will).
 Another often overlooked factor is that for a car to become valuable as a collectible, it needs to be in a high standard of condition in all respects.

 When your car has dropped down to somewhere close to $0, you are no longer incurring additional depreciation costs each month.
 If you went out and bought a replacement vehicle – whether new or used – you immediately start another series of monthly depreciation costs, until it too has dropped down to almost zero value.